rubenspgcavalcante/webpack-extension-reloader/README.md

 # Webpack Extension Reloader
 A Webpack plugin to enable hot reloading while developing browser extensions.

+# Disclaimer
+Targeting to support all browsers, it uses the `webextension-polyfill` package which follows the [Standard WebExtension API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions), which is based on [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+If you're developing on Chrome (which bases the API on callbacks), it may throw exceptions.
+It's **highly recommended** to use this polyfill for your extensions production builds too.

 <div align="center">
   <a href="https://github.com/webpack/webpack">
     <img width="200" height="200" src="https://webpack.js.org/assets/icon-square-big.svg">